Banging Toolbox

 Teak

-Teak has very limited stock now and is vastly more expensive as a result.
-It has fewer variations when it comes to grain pattern and color selection, but does not require a topcoat and is naturally resistant to weather.
+The wood is found to have fewer variations when I analyse the grain pattern and color selection, but teak does not require a topcoat as the material is more naturally resistant to weather and water.

-Carpenters and woodworker’s choice?
+Carpenters and woodworkers’ choice?

 Which one is better for carving and sculpting?